wasm-forge/ic-rusqlite/docs/src/usecases.md

   If you don’t need rollback or atomic updates.

 - **You don’t need SQL-style queries.**
-  For simple lookups, sorting, or iteration, stable data structures are faster and easier to work with.
+  For simple `key -> value` dictionary search, stable data structures are faster and easier to work with.

 - **You need speed over flexibility.**
-  Structures like `Vec` provide O(1) index-based access, and `BTreeMap` gives sorted access with logarithmic complexity — both faster than SQLite for many common tasks.
+  Structures like `Vec` provide O(1) index-based access, and `BTreeMap` gives sorted access with logarithmic complexity — both are faster than SQLite for many common tasks.

 ## When to Use the File System